jacobdbt2100/SQL-Data-Analytics/README.md

   A `join` is an operation used to combine rows from two or more tables based on related columns.
 It enables data retrieval from multiple tables simultaneously.
 Types: `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, `FULL JOIN`, `CROSS JOIN`, `SELF JOIN`.

 - Subqueries and CTEs (Common Table Expressions)
+  - A `subquery` is a query nested inside another query.

 **Example Queries**: